TedMichalik/FS1/README.md

 ```
 DC1/CopyFiles1
 ```
-Switch to a static IP address.
+Add a static IP address for the second adapter.
 A second adapter was enabled for SSH logins for testing in VirtualBox.
 Make these changes to the **/etc/network/interfaces** file (Done with CopyFiles1):
 ```